jonathan-vella/secure-networking-hackathon/hacker-assets/README.md

 # Secure Networking hackathon Artifacts

-You can find in this repository assets required for the Secure Networking hackathonto deploy the application required (you can find the source code for the application [here](https://github.com/Microsoft/YADA)).
+You can find in this repository assets required for the Secure Networking hackathon to deploy the application required (you can find the source code for the application [here](https://github.com/Microsoft/YADA)).

 ## hackathon Network Diagnostics (OHND) application